andrii1890/goerli-rpc/README.md

 8-GBRAM
 400-GBSSD

-Monitoring will be available on: your ip: 3000
+Monitoring will be available on: IP:3000